Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 - Balega truly came to the table with these fantastic Winter running socks made of more than one moisture-wicking material.

-- Using Dynamix technology, this fiber rapidly dries out the moisture, especially when in combination with highly absorbent mohair.
+- Using Dynamix technology, this fiber rapidly dries out the moisture, especially in combination with highly absorbent mohair.

 - Mohair not only helps to eliminate moisture, but it makes the socks impeccably soft and warm for winter running.